openshift/enhancements/enhancements/network/core-network-policies.md

 ## Graduation Criteria

-GA:
+### Dev Preview -> Tech Preview

+We do not anticipate a dev preview or tech preview.

+### Tech Preview -> GA

 - Cluster Network Operator changes complete:
 - Namespace Admission controller change complete
-- Must-gather able to get all recent network policy connection blocks in “openshift-” namespaces
+- Must-gather able to get all recent network policy connection blocks in `openshift-` namespaces
 - Customers must be able to see network policy connection blocks using the observability tools
 - The test changes as described above must be complete
 - Documentation will be updated to describe how to: